vineelko/patina/uefi-core/README.md

 This crate provides the trait definition for a Component, and a error enum for converting between the typical rust error handling (with "?"s) and UEFI error handling (returning EFI_X)

-### uefi_cpu_init
+### uefi_cpu

-This crate provides cpu architecture-specific functionality like managing the GDT and IDT on x86 platforms.
+This crate provides cpu architecture-specific functionality like managing the GDT, IDT and paging on x64/aarch64 platforms.

 ### uefi_logger